Musings of a Midwest 'Mo'

 Saturday, May 15, 2021

-Trump's Culture of Hate and Division Destroyed My Once Close Family
+Only Benefit of Trump's Culture of Hate and Division Exposed the Homophobes and Racists in My Family

 When I was growing up, my family meant everything to me.
 We were all close, cared about one another, and had each other's backs.